All Pools Are Not Created Equally: How to Select A Pool That’s Best for You! (Part 1 of 4)

-When selecting a pool to use for exercise, many folks start by looking at the amenities: are towels provided?
+Most folks start to narrow down their choices by considering the pool’s cost to join and location, followed closely by the amenities offered.
+Are towels provided?
 Are there diving boards and slides for the kids?
 What about lounge chairs for sunbathing and a nice warm jacuzzi that overlooks the ocean?
 Are hair dryers and bath robes provided in the spacious locker rooms?
 Is parking ample and free?
-Amenities can make all the difference when you’re looking at two options that are otherwise similar… But we would encourage you to consider some additional factors before basing your decision solely on amenities (and not just because our tiny old aquatic center from the ‘70s can’t compete with those large, corporate-owned athletic clubs!).

-While we will discuss the importance of the instructors’ experience/certifications and quality of programming in future posts, here are some attributes that are worth considering when selecting a pool.
+While we will discuss the importance of the instructors’ experience/certifications and quality of programming in future blog posts, here are some attributes that are worth considering when selecting a pool.

 • INDOORS OR OUTDOORS?
 Indoor pools may shield you from the elements – a definite plus during times of rainy, windy, or cold weather.
 In sunny southern California, indoor pools may be ideal if you want to reduce your UV exposure, too.
 However, indoor pools can’t compete in terms of ventilation, and an outdoor pool may be optimal if you have asthma or other respiratory issues.